Looking for a new Netflix obsession to see you through this stuttering start to 2021? You've come to the right place.

 A mix of dark humour and dark goings-on make for a show with a good mix of entertainment and suspense.
 There’s neither too many characters nor too many story lines, so it’s a matter of sitting back and enjoying the well-paced episodes and well-delivered lines.
 That’s not to say there isn’t some suspense and indeed some bloody violence, but it’s easier on the brain some of the notebook-at-the-ready, multi-stranded HBO dramas.

-There are two seasons to enjoy in 4K on Netflix – with a third set to arrive by the end of the year – and the picture provides a good test of your TV’s black levels and contrast.
-And there’s 5.1-channel sound, too.
+There are three seasons to enjoy in glorious 4K on Netflix and the picture provides a good test of your TV’s black levels and contrast.
+Oh, there’s 5.1-channel sound, too.

 The Chilling Adventures of Sabrina